Sushant-Suresh/Crimes_Against_Women_In_India_Dashboard/README.md

 ## Key Features

-- Analysis the crime distribution against women both region wise and state wise.
+- Analysis of crime distribution against women both region wise and state wise.
 - Comparison of crimes and the types of crimes against women over the given period of time.
 - State wise comparison of different types of crimes committed against women.